Enrolment Scheme Information

-The Nayland College Board will determine the number of out-of-zone places available for 2022 and notify the community by 28 May.
-Enrolments for 2022 will open in July and close 27 August.
+Enrolments for 2023 open from 1 July and close 31 August.
 Any out-of-zone enrolments submitted after this date will not be eligible for the ballot.
-The ballot will be drawn on 13 September and successful out-of-zone enrolments will be notified by 15 September.
+The ballot will be drawn on 12 September and successful out-of-zone enrolments will be notified within three school days.

 Applicants seeking second or third priority status may be required to give proof of a sibling relationship.

 HOME ZONE BOUNDARY DESCRIPTION